THE STONE COTTAGE...From Scottish Highlands to Tuscan Hills!

-centuries' old legacy, they continue to captivate us with their mystery.
+Their centuries' old legacy continues to captivate us with mystery.
 Allure us with timeless appeal.
 Mesmerize us with charm.
 And entice us with enchantment!

 PART 1 OF A 2 PART JOURNEY